The Local-Global Conjecture is False for Generalized Circle Packings: Introduction

 To construct an Apollonian packing, we begin with a base configuration of four circles all tangent to one another.
 It is possible to draw a dual configuration of four more circles which cover the interstitial regions in the base configuration.
 Any intersections between base circles and dual circles are orthogonal at shared points of tangency.
 The Apollonian group is generated by the reflections through the dual circles.
 The orbit of the four base circles under the Apollonian group is an infinite collection of circles, pairwise tangent or disjoint, called an Apollonian packing.

 The number theory of Apollonian packings begins with the Descartes Circle Theorem.
 If four circles are mutually tangent, then their curvatures $a$, $b$, $c$, $d$ satisfy the quadratic equation

+The curvature of a circle is the reciprocal of the radius.
 We consider a circle as having a negative curvature if it contains the others; we can also consider a straight line as a circle of curvature $0$.
 The Apollonian group acts on quadruples of curvatures.
 A reflection in the group preserves three curvatures, say $a$, $b$, $c$ of circles which intersect the dual circle orthogonally, and transforms the fourth curvature $d$ to $d'=2a+2b+2c-d$, the other solution of the quadratic equation \eqref{Descartes}.
 Based on this interpretation of the group action, we can see that if we start with four integer curvatures, we will obtain an integral packing where every curvature is an integer.
 An integral packing is called primitive if the greatest common divisor of the curvatures is $1$.
 It is natural to ask which integers appear as curvatures in a given primitive integral packing.

 The Local-Global Conjecture, first posed in \cite{GLMWY} and further developed in \cite{FuchsSanden, Fuchs}, was an attempt to answer this question.
 There are modular restrictions on the curvatures that can appear in a given Apollonian packing: for example, in the packing shown in Figure \ref{ApollonianFig}, no curvatures congruent to 2 or 3 mod 4 and no curvatures congruent to 1 mod 3 appear.
 The specific restrictions depend on the packing, but they can be expressed as congruences mod 24 for all Apollonian packings.
 The Local-Global Conjecture predicts that every sufficiently large integer subject to the modular restrictions will appear in a given primitive integral packing.
 Bourgain and Kontorovich proved that asymptotically $100\%$ of these integers appear, but this still leaves open the possibility of a zero-density but infinite set of excluded integers \cite{BourgainKontorovich}.